coderofsalvation/personality-insights/output.md

 # Understanding a JSON profile
 {: #output}

-When you use the `POST /v3/profile` method to analyze content, the service returns the results of its analysis as a JSON `Profile` object by default or when you specify `application/json` with the `Accept` header of a request.
-The scope of the JSON output depends on the parameters you specified with the request and on whether the input text represents timestamped data, such as the text associated with a Twitter feed.
+When you use the `POST /v3/profile` method to analyze content, the service returns the results of its analysis as a JSON `Profile` object when you specify `application/json` with the `Accept` header of a request.
+The scope of the JSON output depends on the parameters you specify with the request and on whether the input text represents timestamped data, such as the text associated with a Twitter feed.
 {: shortdesc}

 The following sections describe the contents of a response in JSON format.
 All example output is produced by the sample JSON file <a target="_blank" href="https://watson-developer-cloud.github.io/doc-tutorial-downloads/personality-insights/profile.json" download="profile.json">profile.json <img src="../../icons/launch-glyph.svg" alt="External link icon" title="External link icon" class="style-scope doc-content"></a> that is used in the [Getting started tutorial](/docs/services/personality-insights/getting-started.html).
 For information about CSV output, see [Understanding a CSV profile](/docs/services/personality-insights/output-csv.html).